al-maka/alx-zero_day/README.md

-My first readme with update
+My first readme is updated